 - A refusal will prevent a case officer from exercising their discretion under law.
 Directions are not law.
 They are instructions, albeit made at the highest possible level within the department.

 - A direction cannot purport to grant discretion to a ministerial delegate where no such discretion exists in migration law.

 - A direction cannot require a ministerial delegate to come to a particular decision in a particular case or in a particular type of case

 - A direction cannot take away or limit (“fetter”) any discretion that migration law gives to the ministerial delegate, as the exercise of any discretion must be ultimately left to the ministerial delegate so that an individual case is considered on its merits and

 - A direction cannot attempt to change migration law or to narrow the interpretation of visa criteria.

 - A direction helps ensure that all ministerial delegates (whether at a primary decision or merits review decision level) consistently weigh or take into account relevant matters that the Government believes to be important when exercising a discretion

-The effect of the Ministerial Direction and government policy combined was that it limited the case officers lawful ability to exercise their statutory discretion to consider the reasonableness of our submission, in circumstances where the Australian Government has published legal requirements that are flawed and impossible to satisfy.
+The cumulative effect of the Ministerial Direction and government policy was that it limited the case officers lawful ability to exercise their statutory discretion to consider the reasonableness of our submission, in circumstances where the Australian Government has published legal requirements that are flawed and impossible to satisfy.